-This week, my blog post on ‘Umberto Eco and the Nature of Europe’ became available on Ploughshares blog.
+My post on ‘Umberto Eco and the Nature of Europe’ is available to read on the Ploughshares blog.
 Read an extract below, or find the full post HERE.

 In the tradition of all good historical fiction, the past is a mirror to the problems and preoccupations facing its contemporary audience, and in the case of The Name of the Rose, one of those problems is Europe.